Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 Key points:

 - Keep it under 200 lines.
-Longer files reduce Claude’s adherence.
+Longer files lower Claude’s compliance (the official guidance also targets “under 200 lines per file”).

-- Avoid contradicting rules.
-If two rules conflict, Claude picks one arbitrarily.
+- Avoid contradictory rules.
+When two rules conflict, Claude picks arbitrarily.

 Importing other files